OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Projects___CHIP-8.md

 tags:: #[[Virtual Machines]] #Emulation #Interpreter #Assembler

 - This project began as a personal exploration into the captivating world of emulation - a field of computing that blends low-level computer architecture with intricate operations.
 Through my love of retro video games, the idea of creating a CHIP-8 Emulator and Assembler took root.
 CHIP-8, with its accessible design and manageable complexity, proved to be an ideal entry point for this emulation adventure.
 - The CHIP-8 is what is commonly described as a "fantasy console".
-It is not a physical machine, rather a conceptual virtual machine created in the mind of microprocessor researcher Joseph Weisbecker in the mid 1970s.
+It is not a physical machine, rather a conceptual virtual machine created in the mind of microcomputer researcher Joseph Weisbecker in the mid 1970s, and its aim was to simplify video game programming on early microcomputers, by providing consistency over a range of differing hardware.
+	- The specification for the